-Restoration pathway R2A State 1.2 to 1.1
+Restoration pathway R2A State 2 to 1

-The Altered Bunchgrass State (2) has lost soil or vegetation attributes to the point that recovery to the Bunchgrass State (1) will require reclamation efforts such as soil rebuilding, intensive mechanical and cultural treatments, and/or revegetation.
-Examples of mechanical treatment may be brush control while cultural treatments may include prescribed grazing, targeted brush browsing, or prescribed burning.
-Low intensity prescribed fires to reduce competitive increaser plants such as needle-and-thread and Sandberg bluegrass.
-A low intensity fire will also reduce Wyoming big sagebrush densities.
-In areas with potential of annual grass infestation, fire should be carefully planned or avoided.
+The Altered State (2) has lost soil or vegetation attributes to the point that recovery to the Reference State (1) will require reclamation efforts such as soil rebuilding, intensive mechanical and cultural treatments, and/or revegetation.
+Examples of mechanical treatment may be brush control, while cultural treatments may include prescribed grazing, targeted brush browsing, or prescribed burning.
+Low-intensity prescribed fires were used to reduce competitive increaser plants like needle-and-thread and Sandberg bluegrass.
+A low-intensity fire will also reduce Wyoming big sagebrush densities.
+Fire should be carefully planned or avoided in areas prone to annual grass infestation.
 The drivers for this restoration pathway are reclamation efforts along with proper grazing management.